Ready to Make an Appointment?

 "Will everything be okay with my living kids?"

-"Will I ever be free from the doubts that resulted from our loss?"
+"Will I ever be free from the worries that resulted from our loss?"

-"Are my living children paying the price of our past loss due to my / our insecurities?"
+"Are my living children paying the price of our past loss due to my insecurities?"

 If so, you are not alone!

-Many parents struggle with these questions for years without ever finding the help that leads them to have a happy and fulfilling family experience.
+Many parents struggle with these questions for years without connecting to a sense of calm capability in their parenting.

-Whether your surviving children were born after your loss or they were born prior and experienced the loss themselves, you probably have ongoing concerns.
-Once you've endured a traumatic loss, whether from miscarriage, stillbirth or the death of an older baby or child, doubts linger and often influence how you parent your other children.
+Whether your surviving children were born after your loss or they were born prior and they, too, experienced the loss, you may have ongoing concerns.
+Once you've endured a traumatic loss, whether from miscarriage, stillbirth or the death of an older baby or child, doubts may linger and negatively influence how you parent your other children.

 Parenting Doesn't Have to be Filled with Anxiety and Fear

-Through individual, couple, family or group counseling, you can have:
+Through individual, couple or family counseling, you can have:

 You Can Break Free from Unproductive Patterns to Parent the Way You Have Always Envisioned

-No one taught you how to survive the loss of your precious child and return to the challenging job of parenting your other children, so why would you know what to do?
+No one taught you how to survive the loss of your precious child and return to the challenging job of parenting your other children, so expecting yourself to do so automatically is unrealistic.

 I have extensive experience in providing counseling to parents who have struggled with the grief of losing a beloved baby or child.
-They are determined to be the best parent they can be in spite of the profound loss they’ve experienced.
+They are determined to be the best parent they can be despite the profound loss they’ve experienced.